Evaluating Multilingual BERT for Estonian: Results

 \subsection{Named Entity Recognition}

 The Table~\ref{tab:ner_results} (left) summarizes the NER results.
-We find that the task-specific StanfordNLP model is superior to all the multilingual BERT models, while XLM-100 and XLM-RoBERTa perform the best compared with other multilingual models.
+The multilingual XLM-RoBERTa is superior to all multilingual models and better or as good as task-specific models.
+In particular, the XLM-RoBERTa results are comparable with the task-specific StanfordNLP model, which achieved the best results after XLM-RoBERTa.
 CRF based model was easily outperformed by all multilingual models except for DistilmBERT.

 While performing these experiments, each sentence was treated as one sequence.
 This may have not optimally used the maximum sequence length available, especially in models with sequence length 512.
 As most sentences in our NER corpus do not reach the maximum length, we hypothesize that using longer sequences with the models of sequence length 512 would add more context for the model and thus improve the results.
 For that, we concatenate sentences from the same document to reach to the maximum 512 wordpiece sequence.
 The right-most section of the Table \ref{tab:ner_results} shows the results of the experiments with longer input sequences.
 The numbers in the table show that concatenating the input sequences does not boost the scores.
 Compared with the regular results based on single sentences, only XLM-RoBERTa was able to utilize the maximum sequence length while the scores of other models decreased.
 The performance of the XLM-100 model suffered the most and obtained even lower results than DistilmBERT, which so far has gotten the lowest results in all tasks.